 We must realize when our propensity to be nice is getting in the way of driving real, community change.
 We need to have honest conversations about what is needed to drive results – even with those funding the work.

 5. We will be advocates.

 Many of our clients do not have a voice, so we need to engage in advocacy and lobbying to ensure that their voice is heard.
 If we want government to listen, we must speak loudly and consistently as a sector and have well-formulated solutions ready.

 6. We will endeavor to create anti-racist organizations.

-It doesn’t matter if your mission is in the arts or afterschool programs, racism is an undercurrent that devalues our work in the social sector every day, and it should be everyone’s mission to name it, claim it and resolve it.
+Racism is an undercurrent that devalues our work in the social sector every day, and it should be everyone’s mission to name it, claim it and resolve it.
 We will take deliberate actions within our organizations to be accountable to racial equity and social justice goals.